bhklab/EpiStromaImmune/README.md

 3. Generate figures

-Set up the software environment (needs to be updated)
+Set up the software environment
 -------------------------------

 We developed and tested our analysis pipeline using R running on linux and Mac OSX platforms.
 The following is a copy of `sessionInfo()` from the development environment in R